andresbott/ansible-autodoc/README.md

 ansible-autodoc -p all path/to/role # print in cli all the recolected data ansible-autodoc [path/to/project] # will generate README file based on annotations
 ```

+you can use grip README.md  to see the live changes on a web server https://pypi.org/project/grip/

 ### more flexibility
 you can create a configuration file "autodoc.config.yaml" in the root of your project in order to modify
 several behaviours, see the sample config file for more details: